Tax on Properties Acquired by Donation

 - other movable property and rights – at market value

 Upon donation of property, as well as any property acquired gratuitously in any manner other than by donation, tax shall be charged on the assessed value of the transferred property in an amount determined by the Municipal Council by an ordinance as follows:

 - from 0.4 to 0.8 per cent: applicable to donations between siblings and their children;

 - from 3.3 to 6.6 per cent: applicable to donations between any persons other than the persons referred to in the point above.

 - the State and the municipalities;

-- any public-financed educational, cultural and scientific research organizations, as well as any specialized institutions for provision of social services and any medical and social child care homes;
+- any public-financed educational, cultural and scientific research organizations, as well as social and integrated health and social services for residential care;

 - the Bulgarian Red Cross;

 - the nationally representative organizations of people with disabilities and for people with disabilities;

 - any funds providing relief to victims of natural disasters and financing the conservation and restoration of historical and cultural landmarks;